alexbabits/quadratic-voting-dApp/README.md

 ## Finishing Up
-- Bug: Auto refresh for vote summary and past votes, and so voter cant vote multiple times.
-Voter can vote multiple times still until page refreshes.
-Needs to immediately refresh somehow.
-- Bug: Third useEffect is redundant, see if can combine and functionize the insides.
-Annoyed at how I need multiple useEffects to grab the balance properly, and to calculate vote summary
+- Give GPT context:
+    - route.ts & beginning of pages
+    - rest of pages.

+- Express current internal/backend concerns
+    - Multiple useEffect
-- `useReducer` to batch multiple state updates in one go.
-When you are updating multiple state variables consecutively and you are sure they are always updated together. `React.memo` also helps, higher order component that memorizes the rendered output of the wrapped component preventing unecessary renders.
+        - `useReducer` to batch multiple state updates in one go. (updating multiple state variables consecutively and you are sure they are always updated together.)
+        - `React.memo` also helps, higher order component that memorizes the rendered output of the wrapped component preventing unecessary renders.
+    - calculating sum of votes inefficiently and in a roundabout manner.
     - optimize functions, ex: some are reusing the `ethereum` connection check and things like that.

-- Chunk UI code and functions into separate components.
+- UI Concerns
+    - Connect Wallet/Disconnect button should be a single button, which switches to the other one when clicked basically.
+    - Move everything visually to how you want
+    - Break everything into component files
+    - Coloring/Background/Aesthetics
-- Organize UI into the way you want.
+    - candidate1 into Candidate 1.
+    - Connect Wallet/Disconnect button in top right
+    - Past Votes in a nice box format on left or right.
+    - Vote Summary in a box somewhere nice.
     - pop ups for error messages on screen rather than console. pop up for successful vote.

 - Detail the project in the README.

 ## Questions